oasis-tcs/openc2-oc2ls/oc2ls.md

 { "height": 68.2 }
 ```

-As noted in RFC 7493, Section 2.2, a sender cannot expect a receiver to treat an integer with an absolute value greater than 2^^53 as an exact value.
+As noted in [[RFC7493]](#rfc7493), Section 2.2, a sender cannot expect a receiver to treat an integer with an absolute value greater than 2^^53 as an exact value.

 The default representation of Integer types in text serializations is the native integer type for that format, e.g., "number" for JSON.
 Integer fields with a range larger than the IEEE 754 exact range (e.g., 64, 128, 2048 bit values) are indicated by appending ".<bit-size>" or ".*" to the type, e.g. Integer.64 or Integer.*.
 All serializations ensure that large Integer types are transferred exactly, for example in the same manner as Binary types.
 Integer values support arithmetic operations; Binary values are not intended for that purpose.